forseti-security/forseti-security/_docs/configure/explain/index.md

 ## Running the server

-The IAM Explain server uses its own database for IAM models, simulations and inventory.
+The Explain server uses its own database for IAM models, simulations and inventory.

   - Standard start/restart, if you used the deployment manager to create IAM